(For an archive of events, see here)

 John Plotz is a Professor and Chair of English at Brandeis University.
 He is the author of The Crowd (California, 2000) and Portable Property (Princeton, 2008), and his current project is entitled “Semi-Detached: The Aesthetics of Partial Absorption.”
 His first children’s book, Time and the Tapestry: A William Morris Adventure, is due out in May, 2014.

 Abstract: Buster Keaton’s style--porkpie hats, deadpan visage and all--depends on three aspects to succeed.
 First, his playful inversion and deformation of the film, theatre, and vaudeville antecedents that make up his professional milieu (what Gaudreault calls a “cultural series” and Charles Tilly a “cultural repertoire”).
-Second, his film’s slippery formal devices bespeak a complex and subtle sense of the varied meanings audiences might attribute to his films.
-Finally, a third complementary attribute of Keaton’s screen style is his capacity to suggest his own partial absence even when present on screen.
+Second, his film’s slippery formal devices, which bespeak a complex and subtle sense of the varied meanings audiences might attribute to his films.
+Finally, his capacity to suggest his own partial absence even when present on screen.
 Manifest for example in his perennial stoneface and his endearing otherworldliness, we might call this aspect of Keaton’s style his semi-detachment.

 11:15 am: Coffee break